jovaldivieso/csvil/README.md

 # Controller Synthesis via Imitation Learning

 This repository contains a modular pipeline for controller synthesis via imitation learning.
-The primary goal is to imitate a computationally heavy motion planner using a faster neural policy accelerate inference.
+The primary goal is to imitate a computationally heavy motion planner using a faster neural policy to accelerate inference.

 ## File Structure